os-chip-design/chip-design-intro/08_verification.md

 ## Introducing Abstraction
 - What if we have to insert 100 items into the FIFO?
 - Copy and paste the same code 100 times?
-I've seen it done!
 - We need to abstract the interaction with the DUT
 - We can use so-called *Bus Functional Models* (BFM)
 - A BFM provides functions which take the parameters of an interaction and take care of the low level timing and signal manipulation